akhinos/cf4k8s-networking/README.md

 -A ISTIO_REDIRECT -p tcp -j REDIRECT --to-ports 15001             # Envoy receives outgoing traffic on port 15001
 ```

-When a new Kubernetes service is added (i.e. cluster ip for CF app), no changes are made to Envoy config by default, but the started Sidecar Envoy gets pre-configured listeners as described below.
+When a new Kubernetes Service is added (i.e. cluster ip for CF app), no changes are made to Envoy config by default, but the started Sidecar Envoy gets pre-configured listeners as described below.

 See https://istio.io/docs/ops/deployment/requirements/#ports-used-by-istio for list of special Envoy ports.
 Use https://istio.io/latest/docs/ops/diagnostic-tools/proxy-cmd/ for actual debugging advice.